Skip to Content

 Plant spacing

 If you are planting in the ground, you’ll need to space your banana peppers properly.
-These plants usually won’t grow too large, so they can be spaced closer to each other than larger chili varieties.
+These plants usually won’t grow too wide, so they can be spaced closer to each other than larger chili varieties.

-Plant banana peppers about 12 inches from each other in a row.
+Plant banana peppers about 18 inches from each other in a row.
 If you are planting multiple rows, leave enough space between them for easy harvesting.
 The plants tend to grow tall and tree-like rather than wide and bushy.

 Staking